 Study Abroad in Costa Rica

-The Department of Modern Languages is pleased to offer a new summer study abroad and experiential learning program in collaboration with the Monteverde Institute in Monteverde, Costa Rica, beginning in May, 2022.
+The Department of Modern Languages is pleased to offer a summer study abroad and experiential learning program in collaboration with the Monteverde Institute in Monteverde, Costa Rica

-The Department of Modern Languages will partner with the Monteverde Institute in the Puntarenas region of Costa Rica to offer a summer study abroad and experiential learning program from May 25 to June 25, 2022.
+The Department of Modern Languages will partner with the Monteverde Institute in the Puntarenas region of Costa Rica to offer a summer study abroad and experiential learning program in summer 2023.
 The Monteverde Institute (MVI) is a world-renowned center of study founded in 1986 and dedicated to sustainable environmental practices and community engagement.
 Costa Rica is one of the most bio-diverse countries in the world, and moreover lauded as a model for its progressive environmental practices.
 The program’s site, the Monteverde Cloud Forest, is part of the Bellbird Biological Corridor and incorporates eight different biological zones, home to thousands of species of flora and fauna.
 This program offers an invaluable opportunity for students to learn first-hand about sustainability and environmental stewardship, while also learning Spanish and about Costa Rican culture.

 Cost & Scholarships